-Each pack of e-Gel provides almost twice as much energy as a pack of SIS Energy Gel.
+Each pack of e-Gel provides 70% more energy as a pack of SIS Energy Gel.
 This makes e-Gel more economical as well as having fewer packs to carry and less trash to deal with, that’s a good thing!

 Your body can uptake more energy when you use complex carbs instead of simple sugars.
 How is this possible?